KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 }
 ```

 Since it is now a mixin, it can be called from several places: probably the root level, but there is nothing preventing us from including it from within a selector.
-Because `@`-directives need to be stand at root level in CSS, we'll use `@at-root` from Sass to make sure the animation gets output at root level.
+Because `@`-directives need to be stand at root level in CSS, we’ll use `@at-root` from Sass to make sure the animation gets output at root level.

 ```scss
 @mixin carousel-animation($frames, $static, $name: 'carousel') {